 Rey keeps her face carefully composed until he's left the room.

 They remain like that only for a moment, before Luke releases her hand and lets his own fall, drawing it close to him.
 There are things unsaid, so many of them that Rey cannot possibly begin to sort them out, and those things linger amid the wind and the waves around them, the only sounds.
 There is no map for figuring this out.
 But they don’t have to, just yet.
 Little moments like this put them on the path towards it.
-One day, perhaps, all that needs to be said - that hasn’t already been and that needs to be, that needs to be given meaning - will make its way out of their hearts.
+One day, perhaps, all that needs to be said - that hasn’t already been and that needs to be given meaning - will make its way out of their hearts.

 For now, though… this is enough.